We absolutely can’t thank you enough.

 The trucking accident injury lawyers at Powers & Santola, LLP., work with skilled accident investigators and accident reconstructionists to prove fault.
 We review police reports, driver logs, vehicle maintenance records, and environmental factors such as roadway conditions when developing a case for your financial recovery after a truck accident.

 Our experience and dedication to our clients has helped us secure millions in verdicts and settlements.
 When you need effective legal representation, contact our upstate New York law firm.
-We offer a free initial consultation at our Syracuse and Albany law office.
+We offer a free initial consultation at our Syracuse and Albany law office

-Establishing Fault in a Truck Accident
+in a Truck Accident

 - Truck Driver Issues: Driving a semi or tractor-trailer is exhausting.
 That’s why federal law limits the number of hours a commercial truck driver can drive.
 However, fatigue is still a serious problem.
 Other driver-related factors in truck accidents are drug use, speeding, reckless driving, or driving dangerously for the existing road conditions.
 Distracted driving has also gotten a lot of attention as drivers engage in texting or cell phone use while driving.